karnpapon/MeMaS/README.md

+## age0

+age0, (age-zero) is a set of tools for meta-geo live-performance utilising computer vision with corpus-based concatinative synthesis

 - `/sound_map`: a SuperCollider tool for mapping ball movement to sound corpus.
 - `/python_ball_tracking`: a Python tool for tracking ping-pong ball by `OpenCV`
 - `/rust_ball_tracking`: a Rust tool for tracking ping-pong ball by `OpenCV`